- If the woman does not get pregnant during this time, the gland breaks down. Then, progesterone decreases and menstruation begins.

 In women, low progesterone can cause irregular periods.
 It can also make it difficult to get pregnant.
 Women with low levels who do get pregnant have a higher risk of miscarriage.
 That’s because progesterone helps the uterus maintain the pregnancy.
 Also, women who have low amounts of this hormone may have too much estrogen.
 That can cause weight gain, loss of sex drive, and gallbladder problems.

-Here are some signs that you might have low progesterone:
+Here are 8 signs that you might have low progesterone:

 Low Progesterone in Men